-As a senior writer at the digital creative agency Instrument, I work with brands like Google, Nike, Android, Samsung, and Sonos to create innovative experiences powered by devastatingly effective copy.
+As an associate writing director at the digital creative agency Instrument, I work with brands like Google, Spotify, Uber, YouTube, Nike, and Sonos to create innovative experiences powered by devastatingly effective copy.

 Which is a fancy way of saying “I make good words.”